Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >1.
 Actor informs the system of what discount needs to be added
 >2.
 System asks the actor to fill in the amount of the discount that is to be applied
 >3.
 Actor fills in what the correct amount is
 >4.
-System asks actor to confirm if the shown amount is the cirrect amount
+System asks actor to confirm if the shown amount is the correct amount
 >5.
 Actor confirms this
 >6.
 System puts the actor back to the previous page